al5ina5/muos-recommendations/README.md

 ## Prerequisites

 - Node.js 18.0.0 or higher
-- A muOS-powered retro gaming device with SSH enabled
+- A retro gaming device running muOS or SpruceOS (Miyoo Flip)
-- SSH access to your device (default: username `root`, password `root`)
+- For SSH mode: SSH access to your device (default: username `root`, password `root`)
+- For Local Folder mode: SD card mounted on your computer or access to local folder

 ## Enabling SSH on muOS